 On September 27, 2017, the mergers with Moody I and Moody I OP were completed.
-Pursuant to the terms of the merger agreement, former Moody I stockholders have the right to receive a total of approximately 3.65 million Class A shares of our common stock as stock consideration, which was equal to approximately 43% of our diluted common equity as of the closing date, and a total of approximately \$44.7 million in cash consideration.
+Former Moody I stockholders received a total of approximately 3.63 million Class A shares of our common stock as stock consideration, which was equal to approximately 43% of our diluted common equity as of the closing date, and a total of approximately \$44.7 million in cash consideration.
 In addition, upon consummation of the partnership merger, each issued and outstanding unit of limited partnership interest in Moody I OP was automatically cancelled and retired and converted into 0.41 units of Class A limited partnership interest in our operating partnership.
-As a result of the mergers, our portfolio was expanded from two hotel properties and one note receivable to 14 hotel properties and three notes receivable from related partners.